Judge Refuses to Follow Plea Deal in Domestic Violence Case | Davis Vanguard

 Lowe asked the court to consider lowering the number of days to 20 for Domenici’s busy work schedule, and also because Domenici was eligible to reduce his charges to a misdemeanor after a year.

-Judge Zepeda agreed that if Domenici completed the AOWP days within a year, she could concede to lowering the number of days served to 26, two of which Domenici had already served.
+Judge Zepeda agreed that Domenici if he completed the AOWP days within a year, she conceded to lowering the number of days served to 26, two of which Domenici had already served.
 This way, Domenici would only have to do two days a month.

 After considering all the factors presented by the defense, the final sentence given to Domenici was three years of formal probation, a commitment to AOWP for 26 days, a reduction of fines to $300, and the completion of the Batterer’s Prevention Program.